Dean of Students

 Students must self-identify to be eligible for accommodations and other disability services on campus.
 However, the student can choose whether or not to register for services.
 Disability support services are provided in accordance with federal law.
 To be eligible for services, students must provide documentation of disability from an appropriate practitioner.
 See our webpage at www.UAH.edu/counseling/disability or contact DSS for more information.
 To schedule an appointment contact our office at 256.824.1997 or come by Wilson Hall 317.

-The Office of International Engagement (OIE) prepares students, faculty and staff for success in today's globally interconnected world through international study, research, teaching, service, and experience and through opportunities for intercultural engagement that foster strengthened awareness and understanding among people of different cultures.
-The purpose of OIE is to promote campus and community internationalization and to provide central administrative support for a wide-ranging network of international initiatives.
-Through the Office of International Student & Scholar Services, the Intensive Language & Culture Program, and the Office of International Programs, the OIE coordinates programs and services that extend the university to our local and global communities.
-The OIE is located in Conference Training Center, Room 116; phone 256.824.6055.
+The Office of International Services (OIS) prepares students, faculty and staff for success in today's globally interconnected world through international study, research, teaching, service, and experience and through opportunities for intercultural engagement that foster strengthened awareness and understanding among people of different cultures.
+The purpose of OIS is to promote campus and community internationalization and to provide central administrative support for a wide-ranging network of international initiatives.
+Through the Office of International Student & Scholar Services, the Intensive Language & Culture Program, and the Office of International Programs, the OIS coordinates programs and services that extend the university to our local and global communities.
+The OIS is located in the Student Services Building, Room 218; phone 256.824.6055.

 Undergraduate Minority Mentoring Program